vuapo-eth/isf-jclient/README.md

 # INSTALLATION VIA MAVEN

 If you prefer to compile the .jar file yourself and know how to use a terminal, use this guide.
+Just follow through the steps.

-## REQUIREMENTS
+## 1. GET THE REQUIREMENTS (JRE & MAVEN)

 Please make sure you have the **JRE** (Java Runtime Environment) and **Maven** installed.
 Here is how to do that: